jenkinsci/oic-auth-plugin/docs/configuration/README.md

 The OpenID Connect authentication plugin tries to support a wide range of OpenID providers.
-The configuration reflects the various ways the plugin accomodates their differences and provide a way to select the information to extract.
+The configuration reflects the various ways the plugin accommodates their differences and provide a way to select the information to extract.

 There are specifics instructions for well known providers: